-For this experiment, the latent load was lowered to 6.05 lb/day of moisture, half of the latent load used during the winter time frame.
+For the first phase of this experiment, beginning on May 10, the latent load was lowered to 6.05 lb/day of moisture, half the latent load used during other phases.
 As internal moisture generation rate in real homes is uncertain, this was done as a parametric exercise to see how internal moisture generation level might influence results.
 However, beginning on June 22, the moisture level was brought back to 11 lb/day in accordance with the Building America Benchmark-computed level for moisture generation in a home of this size and configuration.